of

 Regular updates and maintenance of the software by the provider.

-Check whether the vendor provides regular updates that include significant customizations.
-Since you have to rely on the information provided by the vendor's user base here, it is advisable to either contact a large number of people from the user base or become part of the user base over a longer period of time so that you can experience for yourself how the vendor company acts with regard to software updates.
+Check whether the provider provides regular updates that include significant changes.
+Since you're relying on information from the manufacturer's user base, it's recommended that you either contact a large number of people within the user base or become part of the user base for an extended period of time to learn firsthand how the provider operates with regard to software innovations and updates.

 Data migration options for importing existing IP data.

-The most essential functionality should be that the new tool can at best fit seamlessly into the existing IT landscape.
-For example, make sure that interfaces are available and that they correspond to the latest state of the art.
-If you need advice on this, we will also be happy to help you with technical questions.
+The most important functionality should be that the new tool can, ideally, integrate seamlessly into the existing IT landscape.
+For example, ensure that interfaces are available and that they are state-of-the-art.
+If you need advice on this, we are happy to assist you with any technical questions.

 Project management and cost control: